saedyousef/awesome-free-palestine-support-kit/README.md

 ### Github Resources

 - [Safouene1/support-palestine-banner](https://github.com/Safouene1/support-palestine-banner): Simply setup banner for websites to show support for Palestinians.

+### Anti-Zionist Propaganda

+- Document all Anti-zionist propaganda sources for deeper lookout.

 ### Insights & Analysis
 - Delve into deep-dive articles and reports that offer comprehensive insights into the Palestinian situation, enhancing your understanding and knowledge base.